-If your powersupply/case does not supply 5V, put the blue jumper across two pins marked INT.
+If your powersupply/case does not supply 5V, put the blue jumper across the center pin and right pin (marked "12V").
 This will use the +12V rail and the VCA Matrix's internal 5V regulator.

-If your powersupply/case does supply 5V, put the blue jumper across the two pins marked EXT.
+If your powersupply/case does supply 5V, put the blue jumper across the center pin and the left pin (marked "5V").
 This will use the +5V rail from your case for the VCA Matrix's 5V needs.
-The +12V rail will still be used where 12V is needed.